 Clicking Stop ends the scan and generates a warning.
 Select Yes to end immediately, No to stop after the current process finishes, or Cancel to resume scanning.

 Figure 4-16 Stopping a Scan

-A Problem Data report shows the details of the database objects that contain the data having convertibility issues.
-You can use DMU to generate a Problem Data Report in the form of .xls spreadsheet.
+A Problem Data report shows details of objects that contain data with convertibility issues.
+DMU can generate a Problem Data Report as an

 To generate the Problem Data report:

 - From the Migration menu, select Problem Data Report.
 The Welcome page of Problem Data Report Wizard is displayed.

 - Click Next.The Select Problem Data page is displayed showing all the database objects that have convertibility issues.

 - Select the database objects whose details you want to see in the Problem Data report.